dobromir-hristov/vuecommunity/docs/guide/ecosystem/forms.md

 ### Vue-Final-Form

 [Vue-Final-Form](https://github.com/egoist/vue-final-form) is a scoped slots based integration of Final Form, a framework-agnostic library that became pretty famous thanks to its subscription based state management system.
 Among its advantages are nice API and the focus on performance.
-Being written by [Egoist](https://twitter.com/_egoistlily), one of Vue.js Core Team members, will also be a plus for many.
+Being written by [Egoist](https://twitter.com/_egoistlily), a Vue.js Core Team alumni, will also be a plus for many.

 <useful-links>
 <useful-links-section title="Official">